ahmedashraffcih/NYC-Taxi-Data-Analysis-using-Synapse-Analytics/readme.md

 ## Architecture
 - Using Serverless SQL For Data Discovery
 - Made Data Virtualization by using External Data Sources and External Files Format For more Organization and make ETL less Complex
-- Made a Data Transformation to create USP , CETAS,and View to access Data, Remove unwanted columns, and Store pre-aggregated data <br>
+- Made a Data Transformation to create USP , CETAS, and View to access Data, Remove unwanted columns, and Store pre-aggregated data <br>

 ### Solution Architecture
 ![Solution Architecture](https://github.com/ahmedashraffcih/NYC-Taxi-Data-Analysis-using-Synapse-Analytics/blob/main/imgs/solution-architecture.png)